MultiCare Tacoma General Hospital: Facilities

 Tacoma General has 437 licensed beds.
 It is a level II adult trauma center and contains 16 operating rooms, 4 cardiac catheterization labs, a 27-bed medical-surgical intensive care unit, a 25-bed cardiac care unit, and a level IV neonatal intensive care unit.
 Tacoma General is physically attached to Mary Bridge Children's Hospital, which is also run by MultiCare.
 Mary Bridge has 82 licensed beds and is a level II pediatric trauma center.

 Volume

 In 2007 Tacoma General had 14,185 inpatient admissions (14,723 with Neonates), delivered 3,149 babies, performed 6,818 surgeries, conducted 32,121 home health visits, received 40,724 emergency room visits, and 64,904 outpatient visits (excluding ER).
 In 2007, Mary Bridge Children's Hospital had 3,990 medical and surgical inpatient admissions, 359 pediatric intensive care unit admissions, performed 5,392 surgeries, received 30,147 emergency department visits, and 41,055 outpatient clinic visits.

+Snakes!

+In 2016, a live python was found in the hospital when it fell from the ceiling.
+Months prior to its discovery a visitor to the hospital smuggled in the snake in a pet carrier.
+It wasn't until after the visitor left that they realized the snake had gone missing.
+After an initial search did not reveal the location of the snake, it was assumed the snake was not in the hospital.
+However, after a few months the snake revealed itself by crawling out of the ventilation and dropped to the floor.